15 Best Things to Do in Hyogo

 From Himeji Castle to Kobe Beef, Best Things to Do in Hyogo

-Hyogo is a prefecture located in Kansai region, stretching from the Seto Inland Sea to the Sea of Japan.
-The prefectural capital, Kobe is one of the largest cosmopolitan cities in Japan, known for its signature marbled beef called Kobe Beef and scenic setting of mountains with the harbor.
-The vibrant port cities is a center of economic, transportation and tourism in the region.
+Hyogo is a prefecture located in the Kansai region, stretching from the Seto Inland Sea to the Sea of Japan.
+The prefectural capital, Kobe, is one of the largest cosmopolitan cities in Japan, known for its signature marbled beef called Kobe Beef and scenic setting of mountains with the harbor.
+The vibrant port cities is a center of economic, transportation, and tourism in the region.

-Hyogo is situated next to Kyoto and Osaka, two of the most popular cities among tourists in Japan, and the prefecture itself is a great travel destination as there are numbers of tourist attractions such as historic sites, nature spots, hot spring resorts and delicious local specialties.
+Hyogo is situated next to Kyoto and Osaka, two of the most popular cities among tourists in Japan, and the prefecture itself is a great travel destination as there are a number of tourist attractions, such as historic sites, nature spots, hot spring resorts, and delicious local specialties.

-In this article, I would like introduce the best things to do in Hyogo Prefecture, from the UNESCO World Heritage Site: Himeji Castle to delicious Kobe Wagyu Beef!
+In this article, I would like to introduce the best things to do in Hyogo Prefecture, from the UNESCO World Heritage Site: Himeji Castle, to delicious Kobe Wagyu Beef!

 With this Kansai Region Bucket List, let’s also check out the surrounding tourist attractions: Best Things to Do in Kansai